The oldest public wildflower garden in the United States

 Flowering Spurge grows up to 3 or 4 feet high; the bright green stem is unbranched below the inflorescence.
 Juice of the plant is milky and acrid, as in most spurges.

 Leaves are alternate on the lower stem but in the inflorescence they are opposite and just below the inflorescence is a distinctive whorl.
 They are oblong, up to 5/8 inches wide and 6x longer than wide, sessile or with very short stalks.
 There is a prominent mid-vein, the top side is a medium green, the underside paler in color due to very fine surface hair.
 In autumn the leaves and stem can pick up a very colorful pinkish-red to scarlet color.

 Flowers: The small 1/3 inch wide flowers are of a structure unique to the Euphorbia genus.
 The flower parts are grouped together in a structure called a cyathium.
-Inside at its base are 4 to 5 nectar glands (greenish-yellow in this species) and these have outward flaring appendages that look like white petals but are not.
+Inside at its base are 4 to 5 nectar glands (greenish-yellow in this species) and these have outward flaring appendages that look like white petals but are instead white bracts.
 The underside of all this looks like a cup.
 From this base around the nectar glands appear the male flowers which have one stamen each with a yellow anther.
 Arising from the center of the cyathium is the stalk of the female flower, which has a green 3-lobed ovary with 3 divided styles emerging.
 The nectar glands turn reddish as the flower matures.